mykelalvis/FATESRD/fate-srd.com/Other/three-rocketeers-no-skill-swashbuckling-SRD.md

 Each PC has six aspects that describe the character.

-**Hero:** This is about the character’s status and history as a hero.
+**Hero:** This is about the character's status and history as a hero.

 **Trouble:** Despite being heroes, PCs all have a flaw that humanizes them.
 Your trouble will bring drama and tension into the game.

 **Swordplay:** Every PC has a unique fencing style.
 This is represented both by the swordplay aspect, which describes the style narratively and thematically, and by a fencing stunt talked about later on page 8.
-The swordplay aspect should be evocative of the PC’s overall approach to combat when armed with a blade.
-It needn’t be incredibly specific but should give everyone at the table an idea of what it looks like or where it comes from.
+The swordplay aspect should be evocative of the PC's overall approach to combat when armed with a blade.
+It needn't be incredibly specific but should give everyone at the table an idea of what it looks like or where it comes from.

-**Family:** One’s lineage and family has great importance in the game.
+**Family:** One's lineage and family has great importance in the game.
 There are numerous advantages to being of noble blood but opportunities exist for commoners of skill and bravery, as well.
 The gentry and the working classes tend to have different skill sets due to upbringing.

 **Free:** Lastly, each PC receives two free aspects that can be used to flesh out the character to your satisfaction.